A Lawsuit Story: A Case for Asset Protection

 The Trusting Soul

 The inevitable happened.
 The contractor spent the money on his taxes and had none left over to finish the job.
 So, the builder approached a factor financing company; a break-your-knees joint on the Seattle waterfront, to obtain a short-term loan.
 The work ensued, and thirty days later the contractor had a problem.
 The factor-financing loan became due.
-The contractor asked Joe if he could borrow the money to pay it off.
+Shortly thereafter, the contractor asked Joe if he could borrow the money to pay it off.
 In turn, the contractor would get another loan from the factoring company to repay Joe.

 Then the world collapsed.
 Joe got a call from the lender that said that the $70,000 loan was due.
 What $70,000 loan?
 The contractor had been forging Joe’s signature on the factor financing loan documents.

 Joe had been set up.
 The contractor had Joe re-pay the loans directly to the lender to make it appear that Joe and the contractor were in cahoots.
 The day the big burly guy pulled up in front of Joe’s house with lawsuit papers was the day that Joe and his wife brought home the couple’s second child from the hospital, a newborn son.